 photo by Robin Dance

 Special edition hardback available now only from this site and selected booksellers.
 And NEW! e-book of the same title (See 'MY BOOKS' page for more info and purchase.)

 If, like me, you like to combine travel and writing....
 Here are some of the places where I'll be running creative writing workshops in the next year.
-See 'Events' page for more information.
+See 'NEWS' page for more information.